max-kazak/AdvancedLaneFinding/README.md

 Advanced Lane Finding
 ============================================

-In this project, I wrote a software pipeline that comprised of various Computer Vision techniques to identify the lane boundaries in a video as a prototype for autonomous car perception system responsible for lane navigation.
+In this project, I wrote a software pipeline comprised of various Computer Vision techniques to identify the lane boundaries in a video as a prototype for autonomous car perception system responsible for lane navigation.

 [![Result Video](report/youtube_thumbnail.jpg)](https://www.youtube.com/watch?v=IhAv3MpZY7k)